 3. Reset AirPods: Disconnect from All Old Device Automatically

-Reset AirPods Pro is a very easy and fast process whether forgot it from the earlier device or Disable Bluetooth that prevents it from automatically connect to the earlier connected device.
+Reset AirPods Pro is a very easy and fast process whether forgetting it from the earlier device or Disable Bluetooth that prevents it from automatically connecting to the earlier connected device.

 By Resetting apple airPods Pro, you have to pair your AirPods Pro again with your Device.
 And This will be the stable connection only with you.
-Follow this step,
+Following this step,

 Put both the AirPod into the AirPods Charging Case.
-Keep the Case lid open and Press and Hold on the Back button of the charging case, Until the Amber light flashing out.
+Keep the Case lid open and Press and Hold on the Back button of the charging case, Until the Amber light flashes out.

 Now, Keep the Charging case lid open scan on your iPhone by placing near to each one.
 Connect from popup or Pair manually from iPhone bluetooth settings.

 Automatic Ear Detection is one of the remarkable features that help us to save AirPods batteries when not in use.
 Most of the time, while working, we forget to turn off the music and put the AirPods on the table, which, of course, drains the battery unnecessarily.
 But when the Automatic Ear Detection feature is enabled, AirPods will stop playing when you take out the AirPods from the ear.